-30. Appoint a principal certifying authority to inspect civil works which are not part of the RMS works. (generally within the property) as required and certify the works on completion.
+29. Appoint a Principal Certifying Authority to inspect civil works which are not part of the RMS works. (generally within the property) as required and certify the works on completion.

-Advice: If you wish to engage Palerang Council as the nominated principal certifying authority, please complete the attached quote and arrange for payment of the required fees.
+Advice: If you wish to engage Palerang Council as the nominated PCA, please contact Council to arrange a quote and payment of the required fees.

-Reason: To ensure compliance with Section 81A(4) of the Environmental Planning and Assessment Act 1979.
+Reason: To ensure compliance with Section 81A(4) of the Environmental Planning and Assessment Act